Love and Courage Are Enough. Anpanman Knew It First.

 New readers to Anpanman

 Anpanman is a beloved Japanese children's picture‑book and TV series about a bean‑bun‑headed hero who feeds the hungry with parts of his own face.
-Created by illustrator‑lyricist Takashi Yanase (1919‑2013), the franchise has aired on television since 1988 and champions the values of love, courage, and kindness.
+Created by illustrator‑lyricist Takashi Yanase (1919‑2013), the franchise has aired on television since 1988 and champions the values of love, courage, and kindness.Further reading

 1. Introduction

 "What was I born for?
-What do I live for?" - the lyrics of "Anpanman no March" that I heard as a child still resonate with me even now as an adult.
-Here, we will deliver an encouraging blog article to readers, unraveling the hidden messages in the lyrics and the life and works of the original author, Yanase Takashi, with self-affirmation as the keyword.
+What do I live for?" — the opening lines of Anpanman no March that I heard as a child still land differently as an adult.
+Here, we unravel the hidden messages in those lyrics — and in Yanase's life — with self-affirmation as our lens.

 2. Takashi Yanase's life and the redefinition of "justice"

-• Born in 1919.
+Born in 1919.
 After working in advertising and newspapers, he became a picture book author.
 He didn't make it big until he was over 50 years old.
 Wikipedia

-• His wartime experiences and his brother's death in a suicide attack.
-He served in the Sino-Japanese War and upon returning home he learned that his brother, Chihiro , had been killed in action.
+His wartime experiences and his brother's death in a suicide attack.
+He served in the Sino-Japanese War and upon returning home he learned that his brother, Chihiro, had been killed in action.
 This tragedy gave birth to his lifelong theme of "what is true justice?"

 The answer that Yanase arrived at was that "kindness, helping hungry people, is justice."
 That's why Anpanman was born not as a hero who defeats enemies, but as a hero who shares his face with others.